Nancy Pfotenhauer: Koch Industries

+Independent Women's Forum

-She is the former President and CEO of the Independent Women's Forum (IWF) (2000–2005).
-She was Vice Chairman of IWF's Board of Directors from 2005 to 2007.
-In 2002, Pfotenhauer was nominated by President George W. Bush to serve as a delegate to the United Nations' Commission on the Status of Women and served during the 46th session of the Commission.
+From 2000 to 2005, she was president and CEO of the Independent Women's Forum.
+She was later vice chairman of IWF's board of directors from 2005 to 2007.
+In 2002, Pfotenhauer was nominated by President George W. Bush to serve as a delegate to the United Nations' Commission on the Status of Women and served during the 46th session of the commission.
 The Bush Administration also appointed her to the National Advisory Committee on Violence Against Women.
 Additionally, she served on advisory committees reporting directly to Secretary of Labor Elaine Chao and former Secretary of Energy Spencer Abraham.

+Americans for Prosperity

 From 2003 to 2007, Pfotenhauer led Americans for Prosperity, an American conservative political advocacy group.

+2008 John McCain presidential campaign

 She was an advisor for the 2008 John McCain presidential campaign.
 During the campaign she sparked controversy by referring to areas of Virginia outside of Northern Virginia as "real Virginia", picking up on a GOP talking point that Sarah Palin promoted, namely that red states are the "real America" and more "pro-America".

-In 2011, Pfotenhauer appeared as a spokeswoman for Koch Industries on FoxNews and other media outlets.
+In 2011, Pfotenhauer appeared as a spokeswoman for Koch, Inc. on Fox News and other media outlets.

-In 2013, Pfotenhauer was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
+In 2013, Pfotenhauer was a signatory to an amicus curiae brief submitted to the U.S. Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.